Santa Fe Photography Guide

 Santa Fe, New Mexico is an intimate, walkable city with utterly charming Pueblo-style architecture that makes it one of the most photogenic cities in the United States.

 Santa Fe Photography: Your Camera Gear:

-Santa Fe is an intimate, walkable city.
+Downtown Santa Fe is intimate, walkable, and chock full of camera-worthy details.
 Although it is the state capital of New Mexico, it does not have the overarching downtown typical of most urban centers.
 In fact, the New Mexico State Capital building is only three stories tall.
 The three tallest buildings in Santa Fe, at 5 stories each, are the Eldorado Hotel & Spa, the Inn and Spa at Loretto, and the La Fonda Hotel.
 For this reason, the Santa Fe skyline blends beautifully with its handsome high-desert setting.

-This Santa Fe gallery, located on Canyon Road in Santa Fe, New Mexico shows why this is one of the most beautiful cities in the United States, if not the world.
+This charming cafe setting in Santa Fe, New Mexico shows why this is one of the most beautiful cities in the United States, if not the world.
 The Pueblo, Spanish, and Anglo cultures interweave the old with the new in Santa Fe, forming a city this is as artistic as the galleries that call it home.
 I like to call Santa Fe my local Paris, as it has a sophistication as refined and distinct as that European art capital.